Calvert Pratt

 Calvert Coates Pratt OBE (October 6, 1888 – November 13, 1963) was a Newfoundland businessman and a Canadian Senator.
 He was president of Purity Factories, a Newfoundland food manufacturer.
 He was also a director of Newfoundland Light and Power, the Canadian Bank of Commerce, British Newfoundland Development Corporation (BRINCO), and a number of other businesses.

 He was born in Blackhead, Newfoundland.
 His brother was poet E. J. Pratt.

 At 28, Calvert Pratt became a director and secretary-treasurer of A.E.
 Hickman Company Limited.

 During World War II, he helped institute a ship building program for the Dominion of Newfoundland and helped form the Newfoundland Industrial Development Board serving as its president.
 In 1946, he was made a member of the Order of the British Empire.

-Pratt was a supporter of Joey Smallwood's Newfoundland Confederate Association and its successful campaign to have the former colony join Canadian confederation in 1949.
+Pratt was a supporter of Joey Smallwood's Newfoundland Confederate Association and its successful campaign to have the former colony join Canadian Confederation in 1949.

-He was appointed by Louis St-Laurent to Canada's Senate in 1951.
+He was recommended for appointment by Louis St-Laurent to Canada's Senate in 1951.
 He died in office.